About

 Data Centers and the Distributive Politics of AI Infrastructure

-In ProgressRQ: How do federalism and business power shape the siting of AI data center infrastructure, and what are the environmental justice implications?
+Accepted at EPG 2026RQ: How do federalism and business power shape the siting of AI data center infrastructure, and what are the environmental justice implications?

 Abstract